regisfrias/dear-gen/Week-01/README.md

 I got to a fractal structure that resembles some leaf patterns (not necessarily araucárias only).
 Then I decided to use the colours from an actual araucária tree picture.
 Initially I chose the colour based on the ellipse's position on screen, but I thought that was boring.
 Then I thought of ordering the colours by hue or brightness and only then use them.
 The idea was to give some directionality and sense of logic to it.

-What I realised during this process was that the reordered pixels looked very interesting in itself.
+What I realised during this process was that the reordered pixels array looked very interesting in itself.
 So I used that instead of the image and trashed the fractal altogether.

 It looks like this: